flutter/website/src/docs/development/platform-integration/platform-views.md

 iOS only uses Hybrid composition, which means that the native `UIView` is appended to view hierarchy.

-In Flutter 1.22, platform views are enabled by default.
-This means that it's no longer required to add the `io.flutter.embedded_views_preview` flag to `Info.plist`.
+Prior to Flutter 1.22, platform views were in developers preview.
+In 1.22 or above, it's no longer the case, so there's no need to set the `io.flutter.embedded_views_preview` flag in `Info.plist`.

 To create a platform view on iOS, follow these steps: